 Participants will also benefit again from exclusive analysis based on African Energy Live Data – our unique platform that combines a range of analytics tools with project level detail of more than 5,000 power plants across the continent that are operating, planned or under construction.

-Places are strictly limited to 180 participants to preserve the networking environment.
-More than 100 participants have already registered.
-See below for a list of organisations.
+Places are strictly limited to preserve the networking environment.
+See below for a list of participating organisations.

 (Access to the Off-grid Investment Exchange and AIX: Gas 2018 Update are included as part of the main AIX: Power & Renewables ticket.
 A number of complimentary tickets to AfricaHardball are also available to AIX: Power & Renewables delegates)